Strategy Maps in 4 Steps:

 - Strategy Maps are a one-page visual overview of your organizational perspectives and objectives to help explain and drive strategy to all levels of the organization.

-- Strategy Maps were developed by Harvard Professors Robert S. Kaplan and David P. Norton
+- Developed by Harvard Professors Robert S. Kaplan and David P. Norton

-- Strategy Maps will help with strategy execution and revenue growth
+- Helps with strategy execution and revenue growth

 - The process starts with a one-page document